 Details on Houston and Sugar Land, Texas BAL Limit

 Too many drinks within a given period can put a person above the legal BAL limit for driving.
 In the state of Texas, persons driving with a blood alcohol level (BAL) of .08% or above may be charged with the crime of driving while intoxicated (DWI).
-Persons under the age of 21 who drive with any detectable amount of alcohol can be charged with DUI.
+Persons under the age of 21 who drive with any detectable amount of alcohol can be charged with DWI.
 If charged with this crime, you’ll need an effective, comprehensive blood alcohol defense.

 If the results of your blood alcohol test or breath test are above .08, it does not necessarily mean that you were above the legal Texas BAL limit.
 At The David Hunter Law Firm, I defend persons accused of DWI and DUI charges.
 I have extensive advanced training as a Breath Test Operator of the breathalyzer machine (known as the Intoxilyzer 5000).
 Plus, I am a Certified Instructor of the police field sobriety tests known as Standardized Field Sobriety Tests (SFSTs).
-I have also attended the prestigious National DUI College at Harvard.
+I have also attended the prestigious National DWI College at Harvard.

 A number of factors can affect a person’s BAL, including weight, the number of drinks consumed, and the period of time over which the alcohol was consumed.
 Additionally, an improperly calibrated breathalyzer and the operator’s actions can affect measurements.